shrhdk/theta4j/doc/contribution.md

 This repository includes Gradle.
 So, You don't have to install Gradle.

-Command to build theta4j is below.
+A command to build theta4j is below.

 ```
 $ ./gradlew assemble
 ```

-Command to execute unit-test is below
+A command to execute unit-test is below

 ```
 $ ./gradlew check